 A freelance journalist and sponsored rider, polymath cyclist Juliet Elliott loves exploring every corner of the cycling world.
 Throwing herself into every challenge she finds upon her journey, Juliet’s never happier than when on two wheels.
 In this feature from Totally Active, Juliet Elliott experiences the thrills and spills of Enduro mountain bike racing.
-Read more articles like this in Totally Active Magazine.
+This article was first published on 3rd October September 2016 and is a feature piece from Totally Active.

 With multiple timed stages reached under your own steam, Enduro races have invigorated grassroots mountain biking over the last few years, introducing the thrill of racing down technical terrain to a new generation of riders.
 Unlike a Downhill race where riders use single discipline bikes, Enduro or ‘trail bikes’ are equally at home in the bike park as they are out on the moors, something that more closely reflects people’s diverse interests.